Pelosi says airline aid deal is near, asks for halt to job cuts

 The House is to return to session Tuesday, and the Senate could take up a standalone measure next week if a broader coronavirus deal is not reached.

-Senate aides said Thursday that only a single Republican senator had been holding up the new airline relief package from being approved in the chamber.

-The turnaround follows aggressive lobbying by airline workers, who have bombarded lawmakers with calls, emails and letters demanding an extension of payroll support.
+Republican Senator John Cornyn, who is up for re-election in Texas where American Airlines is based, applauded Pelosi’s decision to advance a standalone relief bill, saying that protecting airline workers jobs “will help keep air travel safe and protect this vital sector of our economy.”

+Separately, the National Association of Attorneys General (NAAG) sent a letter on Thursday urging Congress to include new consumer protection measures for passengers on matters including ticket refunds as part of a financial relief package or in separate legislation.

-Congress in March approved a $50 billion bailout for the passenger airline industry, with $25 billion in mostly cash grants to fund payroll costs with the condition that the carriers not eliminate jobs before Oct.
-1. The package included $25 billion in government loans.
+Congress in March approved a $50 billion bailout for the passenger airline industry, half primarily in the form of grants to fund payroll costs and half in government loans.

-U.S. airlines have tapped capital markets to shore up liquidity as they collectively burn about $5 billion of cash a month and have argued for another $25 billion in federal payroll aid to maintain their workforce and meet demand as the economy rebounds.
+They have asked for another $25 billion in payroll support to keep their workforce and meet demand as the economy rebounds.

-Passenger traffic continues to hover around 30% of 2019 levels as the pandemic upends the travel industry.

 Reporting by David Shepardson and Tracy Rucinski; Editing by David Gregorio, Steve Orlofsky and Leslie Adler